 WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS.
 TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.
 WE EARN FROM ADVERTISING FEES PAID BY RETAILERS ON QUALIFYING PURCHASES.

-Stihl BG 50 vs Husqvarna 125B - The differences
+Stihl BG 50 vs Husqvarna 125B - The Differences

 Further down the page, you'll find some explanations regarding the key similarities and differences between the Husqvarna 125B and the Stihl BG 50.